Advaitiyer/financial-analytics/Case1/README.md

----
-title: "Capital Asset Pricing Model for IBM Stocks"
-date: 2019-09-11T07:34:30-04:00
-permalink: /bian/2019-09-28-fa/
-categories:
-  - Portfolio
-tags:
-  - Finance
-  - R
-  - Hypothesis Testing
-  - CAPM
-  - Stock Market
-  - Sharpe Ratio
-  - Risk Management
-  - Correlation
-  - Statistical Analysis
----
-Analysis of IBM's 1994-2015 stock market performance using Capital Asset Pricing Model (CAPM).
+## Analysis of IBM's 1994-2015 stock market performance using Capital Asset Pricing Model (CAPM).

 **Step 1:** Imported the data into RStudio environment